Human Resource Development

 Securing and Developing Human Resources with Advanced Expertise

 Recognizing that they are indispensable in each business domain for the Group to achieve sustainable growth, we will work to secure human resources with advanced expertise and develop them over the medium to long term.
-In FY2022, we defined human resource requirements for DX, accounting, and global human resources as key areas.
-This definition spans several levels, from the development and growth phase to the advanced specialization phase.
-We have set the required number of people every three years until 2030 and are working to develop and secure human resources following this plan.

 Development of “autonomous personnel”